d3plus/d3plus-legend/README.md

 <a name="ShapeLegend.orient"></a>

 #### ShapeLegend.orient([*orient*])
-If *orient* is specified, sets the orientation of the shape and returns this generator.
+If *orient* is specified, sets the orientation of the shape and returns the current class instance.
 If *orient* is not specified, returns the current orientation.

 **Kind**: static method of <code>[ShapeLegend](#ShapeLegend)</code>